neos/neos-development-collection/Neos.Neos/Documentation/ExtendingNeos/CustomEditors.rst

     }
   }

-Each editor component gets a few API props passed, including current value of the editor and the `commit` callback which the editor should use to commit the new value.
+Each editor component gets a few API props passed, including the current value of the editor and the `commit` callback which the editor should use to commit the new value.

 That is it!
-Now time to use our brand new editor!
+Now it is time to use our brand new editor!

 .. code-block:: javascript
   'Neos.NodeTypes:TextMixin':